 The Crime Prevention Agency Partnership: Advocacy Program provides the Safe City Commission with resources for crime prevention public education materials and training opportunities for law enforcement, social service providers, and citizens.
 The Crime Prevention Agency Partnership Call Center Program improves efficiency of the dissemination of the tip information to all 37 municipalities and all 18 school districts in Tarrant County through the operation of an in-house tip call center.
-The CCPD provides wages to agency staff involved in advocacy efforts and part-time staff to operate the Call Center seven days a week.
+The CCPD provides hourly wages to part-time staff to operate the Call Center seven days a week.